Life Is Not About Rewards and Punishments, But There Are Consequences

 John Green said in his young adult book, Looking for Alaska, that we need to be much more aware of the chain of consequences that come from even our smallest actions.
 That said, acknowledging this isn’t exactly easy.

-A lot of us have been raised under a firmly behaviorist structure, where all you have to do is press the red button and avoid the blue one and things will go well, for life to give us something back in return.
+A lot of us have been raised under a firm behaviorist structure, where all you have to do is press the red button and avoid the blue one and things will go well, for life to give us something back in return.

 But our lives don’t really care about red and blue buttons.
 Life doesn’t reward or punish us.
 What we do have are hints, ever-so-thin threads where all it takes is a breath for things to vibrate, change, and impact reality.

-Taking responsibility for our every word and silence, non-action and action, every thought, is how we will get control over our lives.
+Taking responsibility for our every word and silence, non-action and action, every thought is how we will get control over our lives.
 Adopting that perspective as soon as possible will help you reach your goals and have much better, more meaningful relationships.

 Interpreting signs and evaluating consequences